slerpyyy/mintic/README.md

  numbering      "127459"       "10569"
 ```

-Given a sequence of moves, tic returns the best following move. tic can also return multiple results if they are seen as equally good.
+Given a sequence of moves, mintic returns the best following move. mintic can also return multiple results if they are seen as equally good.

 ```
-$ ./tic 127459
+$ ./mintic 127459
 3
 ```